syueqiao/Logan_DB_de-gunker/README.md

 ### Inputs
 The script as it is set up currently accepts 2 inputs:
 1. A FTP url of the genome to be scanned, either in 2bit, or gzipped fasta format.
 This can be easily manipulated to accept other input formats.
 2. A fasta file containing protein sequences to generate a diamond database with.
+Script can also be modified to directly accept formatted diamond .dmnd databases.

-To toggle between 2bit/fasta format, use -b flag to denote 2bit format.
+To toggle between 2bit/fasta format, use -b flag to denote 2bit format. twoBitToFa utility can be found: https://hgdownload.soe.ucsc.edu/admin/exe/

 ### Outputs
 The script outputs a diamond .pro file, which can be used to remove whole or partial sequences depending on desired protein DB and context.